Best tablets Buying Guide: Welcome to What Hi-Fi?'s round-up of the best tablets you can buy in 2022.

 How much storage do you need?
 Android devices usually come with slots for memory cards so you can add in extra storage, which could be useful if you've an extensive library of films, music and photos.

 The best tablet for you will come down to how you want to use it.
 If you're gaming, you'll want one with tons of power and long battery life, while if you're only sending the occasional email, you can save yourself some money and get yourself a cheaper model.

-We've rounded up the best 2020 tablet choices so you can find your perfect partner.
+We've rounded up the best tablet choices for 2022 so that you can find your perfect partner.
 With models big and small, cheap and pricey, there's sure to be something that fits your needs.
+Let's find it.

 Improving on a previous What Hi-Fi?
 Award-winner was always going to be a tall task, especially without raising the price.
-But Amazon has cracked it with the latest version of the HD10.
+But Amazon has cracked it, yet again, with the latest version of the HD10.
 So what's new?
-There's a faster processor, a more powerful front camera, USB-C charging (rather than micro-USB), support for higher-capacity microSD cards, and, of course, support for Amazon Alexa.
+Not a huge amount, actually, but then the previous incarnation was already darn good and the few improvements here are small but significant.

 The HD 10’s ‘Dolby Atmos’ integrated dual stereo speakers are somewhat optimistically branded but the sound with music and films is convincing and emotive, with plenty of detail across the frequencies and a pleasing, realistic musical build.

 As long as you're happy to use Amazon's apps, this remains a great bargain buy.

 Read our full Amazon Fire HD 10 review

 This bigger-screened, better sounding iPad Mini is a huge improvement on the last model and just the ticket if an 8-inch tablet is what you’re after.
 It's small enough to carry around in a jacket pocket while offering a viewing and listening experience that’s way beyond that of even a large mobile phone.